 About the Center

 Currently, Ohio WRC activities focus around the issues of water quality, water technologies, and water and energy.
-Ohio WRC directors and associate director are active participants in many important local and national organizations that deal with water issues research, education and policy decisions.
-In addition to supporting research, the Ohio WRC participates in and hosts a variety of water-related seminars, conferences and outreach programs.
-Ohio WRC’s community outreach efforts to the younger generations include sponsorship of the Ohio Water Education Program and Project WET, and participation in the Central Ohio Children’s Water Festival.
+The Ohio WRC directors and associate director are active participants in many important local and national organizations that deal with water issues research, education, and policy decisions.
+In addition to supporting research, the Ohio WRC participates in and hosts a variety of water-related seminars, conferences, and outreach programs.
+The Ohio WRC’s community outreach efforts to the younger generations include sponsorship of the Ohio Water Education Program and Project WET, and participation in the Central Ohio Children’s Water Festival.

-Every five years since 1964, the WRRI program has been re-authorized, and each year Congress has appropriated funding.
+Every five years since 1964, the WRRI program has been reauthorized, and each year, Congress has appropriated funding.
 The WRRI program is currently administered through the U.S. Geological Survey, Department of the Interior.
-In January 2000, and extended in 2007, 2012 and 2019, the Ohio WRC obtained special funding from the Ohio Water Development Authority to support activities of the Ohio WRC.
+In January 2000, and extended in 2007, 2012, and 2019, the Ohio WRC obtained special funding from the Ohio Water Development Authority to support activities of the Ohio WRC.
 As part of this grant, the Ohio WRC annually has conducted an in-state, Special Research Competition in Water and Wastewater Treatment Processes and Management.
 This competition is in addition to the two federally sponsored research grant competitions administered by the Ohio WRC.
-Furthermore, since 2013 the Ohio WRC receives yearly funding from Ohio State University Office of Energy and Environment in order to support OSU research in the water and energy nexus area.
+Furthermore, since 2013 the Ohio WRC has received yearly funding from The Ohio State University's Sustainability Institute (previously the Office of Energy and Environment) in order to support Ohio State research in the water and energy nexus area.